Freshman seminar bridges food, environment and culture

-"You can't teach people about food only though books," he said after one class.
+"You can't teach people about food only through books," he said after one class.
 "But to really understand food, and to understand the challenges of food and society, you can't just stay in the kitchen."

 As Shelton said, you can't learn about food without getting your hands dirty.
 So one night a week, the students sliced, breaded, fried, baked and ate together.
 But before that, they listened as guest lecturers spoke about the science of food — the chemistry, social tradeoffs and history.
 They also took field trips to farms.

 "We are teaching people to understand the inputs of water and energy and carbon that go into creating their diets," said Kelly Caylor, an associate professor of civil and environmental engineering and director of the Program in Environmental Studies, who was the course's co-instructor for its first semester.
 "When you make the choice between tomatoes from a local greenhouse or tomatoes from Mexico, what are the tradeoffs?
 What are the costs?"

 The course, designated the Shelly and Michael Kassen '76 Freshman Seminar in the Life Sciences, "is designed to introduce students from across the University to environmental science and policy," Caylor said.